IoCF Conditions of Membership

 1.2 Family Feedback

-The Institute provides all families with the opportunity to provide feedback for every funeral taken by and IoCF member.
+The Institute provides all families with the opportunity to provide feedback for every funeral taken by an IoCF member.

 Feedback postcards should be offered to the client directing them to the various ways feedback can be provided.
 The postcards are suitable for clients and funeral professionals and should be used as often as possible.
-Further supplies of the postcards can be requested from our administrator.
+Further supplies of the postcards are available for free and can be requested from our administrators at - firstname.lastname@example.org.

-All feedback responses will be read by an Assessor and emailed to the member.
+All feedback responses will be read and emailed to the member.

 1.5 Code of Practice